Skip to main content Skip to local navigation

 The Diploma is awarded concurrently with the master’s or doctoral degree for which the student is registered.
 All requirements for the Diploma and master’s or doctoral degree must be fulfilled before the Diploma is awarded.

-1. Students must successfully complete two graduate courses relevant to international and security studies such as:
+1. Students must complete at least two graduate courses relevant to international security studies such as those listed below.
+At least one of these must be over and above the usual requirements for the degree.

-• GS POLS 6086 3.0 Thinking Power and Violence: From Neitsche to Agamben
+• GS POLS 6086 3.0 Thinking Power and Violence: From Nietzsche to Agamben

 • GS POLS 6225 3.0 Critical Security Studies